krateoplatformops/azuredevops-provider-kog-chart/README.md

 This is a [Helm Chart](https://helm.sh/docs/topics/charts/) that deploys the Krateo Azure DevOps Provider KOG leveraging the [Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider).
 This provider allows you to manage [Azure DevOps resources](https://azure.microsoft.com/en-us/products/devops) such as `gitrepositories`, `pipelines`, and `pipelinepermissions` using the Krateo platform.

-> [!NOTE]
-> This chart is still in development and not yet ready for production use.

 ## Summary

 - [Summary](#summary)